lsky2061/sql_learning/README.md

 ## WISQARS

-For the WISQARS file, it contains serveral entries with a double asterisk after any number between 10 and 20.
+For the WISQARS file, it contains several entries with a double asterisk after any number between 10 and 20.
 Several entries are just "--" in indicate a "indicates value (between one to nine deaths)" An example row:

     "Cut/Pierce","Homicide","18","2020","19**","4,410,589","0.43**","--","893"